mDuval1/COT_MVA/README.md

 # COT_MVA
-Repository for code/report for the Computational Optimal Transport course, taught by Gabriel Peyre \url{http://www.gpeyre.com/}
+Repository for code/report for the Computational Optimal Transport course project, taught by Gabriel Peyre http://www.gpeyre.com/, followed at MVA 2019-2020.

-Attended at MVA 2019-2020.
+The project is based on the paper : Learning Wasserstein Embeddings https://openreview.net/forum?id=SJyEH91A-